KalynaEnergy/minverter.org/_drafts/feature-set.md

   * voltage and current measurement of input
   * voltage and current measurement of output
   * measurement of other levels as needed
+  * temperature monitoring
   * frequency measurement
+  * generate on board voltages for powering control
   * monitoring and control suitable for application
   * coordination with other units?
   * MPPT for PV input